 “It goes through two processes.
 It’s going to be homogenized which basically means that milk is going to be pushed through a small opening, kind of like a screen door,” said Wilson.

 “It’s not necessarily something that I want everyone to believe the same thing as me but I want everyone to have the choice.
-As long as your testing your heard, as long as your following the right protocols when it comes to cleanliness of your milking system, testing your animals to make sure they don’t have any bacteria or diseases.
+As long as your testing your herd, as long as your following the right protocols when it comes to cleanliness of your milking system, testing your animals to make sure they don’t have any bacteria or diseases.
 The milk we buy at the store goes through rigorous processes and raw milk should also be tested to make sure it's healthy,” said Wilson.

 Some proponents of raw milk say it packs healthy benefits and it taste better.
 President-elect Trump's pick to lead the Department of Health and Human Services, Robert F. Kennedy Jr., has been vocal about his support over raw milk.
 However, the CDC and FDA have warned of the potential risks from stomach cramping, to more severe cases of hospitalization and death.